 - misuse of a product so that it attracts a higher rate of excise duty, see CH91400 or

-- the handling of goods on which payment of excise duty is outstanding, see CH91550, and
+- the handling of goods on which payment of excise duty is outstanding, see CH91550 or

-- that wrongdoing arises from the deliberate action of an officer of the company.
+The wrongdoing must arise from the deliberate action of an officer of the company.